-Russel currently is Chief Creative Officer and a Partner at PwC Australia.
-Prior to taking on this role he was Executive General Manager of the TEN Network, one of its most senior executives, and before that Russel was Chief Executive Officer Australia/ New Zealand at Young & Rubicam Brands.
-He fell in love with the advertising industry after doing a week’s work experience at advertising agency McCann Erickson while part way through a marketing degree at Chisholm Institute (now part of Monash University).
+Russel fell in love with the advertising industry after doing a week’s work experience at advertising agency McCann Erickson while part way through a marketing degree at Chisholm Institute (now part of Monash University).
 His father had started working in advertising at the ripe old age of 45, after a career as a cartoonist and businessman, and he suggested that his son give it a go.
 Russel, who hated university, managed to extend his work experience into an 18-month job.

 Russel returned to Melbourne in 1995 and co-founded Leonardi Brandhouse.
 He spent the next 11 years running his own agencies with various partners, before joining George Patterson Y&R, Australia’s oldest agency brand, in 2006.
 The group includes The Campaign Palace, VML, ideaworks and Brand Asset consulting.

+Russel is currently Chair of the Council of the Australian Film Television and Radio School.
 He is also the former Chairman of the Advertising Federation of Australia.
-He has been a regular commentator on radio in Melbourne.
-Russel’s other passion is AFL and he has previously served on the board of the Melbourne Football club.
+Russel’s other passion is AFL.
+He has recently joined the Committee of the Melbourne Cricket Club and he is has previously served on the board of the Melbourne Football Club.